mlchr/mkwsetup/README.md

 Most CRT monitors have a 15khz minimum scan limit, which means 480i@60fps will not work.
 However, 480p@60fps is 31khz, and reaches the minimum scan limit.
 Because of this, any CRT monitor will provide lagless gameplay and you do not need to search for a high spec model that will cost you upwards of $500.

 The one downside to CRTs, especially consumer grade CRT TVs, is that they are often quite dark, making certain tracks, such as rBC, more difficult to drive on.

+The only LCD monitor worth purchasing is the Viewsonic XG2431 due to it's low processing latency of ~0.05ms, meaning it comes very close to a CRT in input lag.
+It will have worse motion clarity than a CRT, however, its response times are far superior to any other monitor at 60hz, so it will be less smeary/blurry than others.
+It is also one of the fastest 240hz monitors, so if you play competitive games other than Mario Kart Wii it is well worth the money.

+[List of LCD monitors input lag @ 60hz]